-Cattails as mulch or compost provide carbon, phosphorus and nitrogen to the garden.
+Cattails as mulch or compost provide carbon, phosphorus, and nitrogen to the garden.
 Cattails grow and reproduce quickly, making them a valuable renewable resource.
 As natural pond filters, they absorb fish and amphibian waste, which also benefit garden soil.

-Another benefit is that cattail seeds will not germinate in the garden, like many plants used as mulches can unfortunately do.
+Another benefit is that cattail seeds will not germinate in the garden like many plants used as mulches can unfortunately do.
 The main drawback to making mulch from pond plants is that it can be rather unpleasant smelling to work with.
 Also, cattails are considered protected species in some areas and invasive species in other locations, so know your local laws before removing or planting wild plants.

-Cattails have a history of being used as a durable fiber.
+Cattails have a history of being used as durable fiber.
 What this means when considering mulching with cattails is that it does not break down quickly or easily.
-If you are planning on using cattails as mulch or in the compost pile, you will need to chop it up with a mulcher or mower.
+If you are planning on using cattails as mulch or in the compost pile, you will need to chop them up with a mulcher or mower.
 Mix in wood chips and/or yarrow plants to speed up decomposition.

 Cattails growing in ponds will probably need some manual control once a year.
 The best time to do this is midsummer when the plants have had time to store up valuable nutrients but are not yet spending them on seed production – if you are planning to use them as mulch or compost.